TabularEditor/TabularEditorDocs/te3/features/pivot-grid.md

 To apply a "Best Fit" or set a specific pixel width for all columns in the Pivot Grid simultaneously, right-click on the "Values" header and select the desired option from the context menu.

+By default, field headers will expand vertically to fit the content of the field name.
+If you would like to limit the height of field headers to one row, you can disable the **Word wrap field headers**-option under **Tools > Preferences > Pivot Grid > Field Headers**.

 To change the order of fields in the Pivot Grid, you can drag fields between the different areas of the Pivot Grid.
 You can also drag fields within the same area to change their order.
 To remove a field from the Pivot Grid, drag it back to the Field List or right-click on the field and choose **Remove from Pivot Grid** from the context menu.

 If you want measures to be displayed on rows rather than on columns, drag the "Values" field from the Column Area to the Row Area.